amaandx09/ChatWithDatabase/README.md

     3. You can:
         Click 📊 Show Chart to visualize bar chart (if applicable) Click Download PDF to export the result

+### 🖼 Example Queries
+- List top 10 products by sales
+- Show total revenue per month
+- What is the average order value for 2023?
+- List employees hired after 2020

+### 📂 Project Structure
+ChatWithDatabase/
+│
+├── main.py               # Main Streamlit app
+├── .env                  # Your OpenAI API key
+├── requirements.txt      # Python dependencies
+├── README.md             # Project documentation

+### 🙏 Acknowledgements
+- OpenAI
+- LangChain
+- Streamlit
+- FPDF
+- SQLAlchemy

+### 💡 Contributing
+Pull requests are welcome!
+If you’d like to suggest improvements or add new features, feel free to fork this repo and create a PR.

+### 📄 License
+This project is licensed under the MIT License.